 - VCS repository URL

 Default installation instructions for plugins of the type General plugins (Local)

 - Make sure you have all the required versions.

 - Download and unpack the module.

-- Place the folder (eg "myeditorplugin") in the "lib/editor/atto/plugins" subdirectory.
+- Place the folder in the "local" subdirectory.